 "How dare you hack into my accounts?
 This is treason!
 This is ridiculous!"

 Tony raised an eyebrow.
 "What's ridiculous is that you thought we wouldn't find out.
 Granted, we've been a little distracted with looking for Clint.
 But I'm excellent at multi-tasking.
-And nothing would make me happier than to take down the bastards that thought this was a good idea.
+And nothing would make me happier than to take down the bastards that thought setting up any member of the my team was a good idea.
 In case you're missing the giant clue by four that would be you."

 "Mr. Stark," one of the screens spoke.
 "What exactly are you saying?"

-"I'm saying that Senator Clark, all around crappy politician and horrible husband, has been selling SHIELD secrets for years.
+"I'm saying that Senator Clark, all around crappy politician and horrible human being, has been selling SHIELD secrets for years.
 He leaked Justin Hammer's location to several interested parties.
 He also arranged for Hammer's escape by setting up that bogus mission and having our friend kidnapped."

 "That's enough," Clark bellowed, slamming his hand on the table.
 "Mr. Stark, your lies are pathetic and I don't know what you hope to achieve….."